paulaamaya/old-website/_pages/about.md

 Currently, I am focused on programming languages, information theory, and embedded systems.
 In my [projects](/projects), I aim to transform theoretical concepts into practical tools.

-Outside of academic pursuits, I work with the embedded systems team at the [University of Calgary Solar Car](https://calgarysolarcar.ca/) and share insights on scientific topics at [The Dirac Dossier]().
+Outside of academic pursuits, I work with the embedded systems team at the [University of Calgary Solar Car](https://calgarysolarcar.ca/) and share insights on technical topics at [The Dirac Dossier]().

 I am always looking for collaboration with academic and industry partners.
 Please feel free to contact me through the provided channels below.